shyam08/MTOBMS/API spec/README.md

 - [x] Add all mock examples  to support all test coverage for successful response, request and error scenarios
 - [x] adopt modularziation
 - [x] Cover all business scenarios
+- [x] Modularity in designing as top to botton approach
+- [x] Considering Resuability and global declaration

 ## Install